sjang1594/UMSL/CS5130/project/README.md

 Goal :
 Goal is to have seperate module
+1. Maps are already given in the environment
-1. Robot will be able to contol by human - Controllable Action
+2. Robot will be able to contol by human - Controllable Action
-2. Path Planning Module - Give a path to get to pick up trash
+3. Path Planning Module - Give a path to get to pick up trash

 Process :
 1. Draw the map by tile map editor